Reckless Kelly (band)

 Reckless Kelly is an American country rock band formed in Stanley, Idaho.
-The band relocated to Austin, Texas in October 1996.
+The band relocated to Austin, Texas, in October 1996.

 History

-Led by brothers Willy (vocals/guitar) and Cody Braun (vocals/fiddle/mandolin/harmonica), the alternative country-rock outfit Reckless Kelly formed in Stanley, Idaho in February 1996 before moving to Austin, Texas.
-The Brauns had previously toured with their father in Muzzie Braun & the Boys, a Western swing band, and were joined in their own group by the lead guitarist Casey Pollock, the bass guitarist Chris Schelske and the drummer Jay Nazz.
+Led by brothers Willy (vocals/guitar) and Cody Braun (vocals/fiddle/mandolin/harmonica), the alternative country-rock outfit Reckless Kelly formed in Stanley, Idaho, in February 1996 before moving to Austin, Texas.
+The Brauns had previously toured with their father in Muzzie Braun and the Boys, a Western swing band, and were joined in their own group by the lead guitarist Casey Pollock, bass guitarist Chris Schelske, and drummer Jay Nazz.

 With their younger brothers Micky and Gary, Cody and Willy were raised in central Idaho near the Sawtooth Mountains, between Clayton and Challis in Custer County, and were homeschooled by their mother.
-Originally they were "Muzzie Braun & the Little Braun Brothers", as Muzzie and his brothers Gary and Billy were the "Braun Brothers" from Twin Falls in the 1970s and early 1980s, sons of the musician Eustaceus "Mustie" Braun.
-From North Dakota, Mustie was a neighbor and relative of the bandleader Lawrence Welk, and was a keyboard player during the last days of legalized gambling in Idaho at Weiser in the early 1950s.
+Originally they were "Muzzie Braun and the Little Braun Brothers", as Muzzie and his brothers Gary and Billy were the "Braun Brothers" from Twin Falls in the 1970s and early 1980s, sons of musician Eustaceus "Mustie" Braun.
+From North Dakota, Mustie was a neighbor and relative of the bandleader Lawrence Welk's, and was a keyboard player during the last days of legalized gambling in Idaho at Weiser in the early 1950s.
 He then moved to the new Club 93 in Jackpot, Nevada, on the Idaho border, and moved his family to Twin Falls, about 50 mi north.
 In February 1981, Mustie and wife Marian (née Beckman) were involved in a head-on collision north of Jackpot, and both died from their injuries.

 In 1989, Muzzie and his sons appeared on Johnny Carson's Tonight Show twice.